Tantalum73/Audiograph/README.md

 /

 ```
-By default the smoothing is set to a parameter set suitable for most needs.
+By default the smoothing is set to a parameter suitable for most needs.
 However, you can turn if off completely (by setting it to `.none`) or fine tune it to deliver the best user experience for your specific use-case.
-It uses an exponential moving average and custom values should be between `[0, 1]` where `1` means the original data is used and `0` indicates maximal smoothness.
+For that, it uses an uses an exponential moving average and custom values should be between `[0, 1]` where `1` means the original data is used and `0` indicates maximal smoothness.

 ## Installation